OzgurYatmaz/FirisbeInterview/README.md

 ### How to test api
 1. Use the Mockoon collection provided <a href=API-Documents/Mockoon%20Collection%20for%20Mock%20Service>here</a> to mock sample external payment service provider

-2. Use the url below or provided postman collection provided in API-Documents folder http://localhost:8080/swagger-ui/index.html
+2. Use the url below or provided postman collection provided in API-Documents folder  <br>
+   http://localhost:8080/swagger-ui/index.html